-Peg Murphy thinks advertising is the perfect place for young creatives to find an outlet (and a paycheck).
+Peg Murphy thinks advertising is the perfect place for young creatives to find a career path (and a paycheck).

 Associate professor Peg Murphy came to Columbia College Chicago with more than 25 years of experience working with ad agencies, helping craft campaigns for big-name companies like Apple Inc., Crate & Barrel, and Marshall Field’s.
 Today, the advertising pro brings her expertise to the classroom, teaching everything from intro-level classes to senior capstones.

 Making Tough Calls